Rimab55/Hospital-Readmissions-Classifier/README.md

 # Part 3: Preparing data for modeling
 ## Dummy Variables Encoding for Categorical Data

->  Label encoding for categorical data : 'age','race', 'weight', 'admission_type_id',
+- Label encoding for categorical data : 'age','race', 'weight', 'admission_type_id',
        'discharge_disposition_id', 'admission_source_id',
        'medical_specialty', 'max_glu_serum', 'A1Cresult'

 # Class Imbalance: Target variable
 ## Undersampling y & Setting Training/Test sets for X and y

-> The target variable identifying whether a patient was readmitted early (within 30 days) is imbalanced, 11% of patients were readmitted within 30 days.
+ -The target variable identifying whether a patient was readmitted early (within 30 days) is imbalanced, 11% of patients were readmitted within 30 days.
-To combat imbalanced data, we opted to **downsample** the 'No' category using RandomUnderSampler.
+- To combat imbalanced data, we opted to **downsample** the 'No' category using RandomUnderSampler.
 This will allow us to achieve a balance ratio closer to 1:1 and improve our binary classification predictions.
 Furthermore, we have opted to train on 80% of the data and test on the remainder.

 ```python